 Still, addiction is a chronic, relapsing disease.
 The National Institute on Drug Abuse, NIDA, reports that relapse rates of addiction fail into the 40-60% range.

 BUT, relapse is not a failure.
 Relapse occurs in other chronic diseases such as asthma, and diabetes.
 So, don’t worry, it is a part of the healing process.
 It is a chance to start over.
 So, modify your program in accordance to your needs.

 A: Inpatient rehabs cost, on average, around $20K per treatment episode.

-Inpatient residential rehabilitation programs usually include food, room and board expenses, but also require you to pay for the therapy and other services you receive in rehab.
-It is recommended to contact the treatment provider directly and before you agree to enter rehab.
+Inpatient residential rehabilitation programs usually include food, room and board expenses, but also require you to pay for the therapy and other services you receive.
+Because it is expensive, it is recommended that patients contact the treatment provider directly before you agree to enter rehab.
 Being able to predict your costs will also help you with finding ways to ease your economic situation.